 - IoT sensors and devices generate data that can help farmers make well-informed decisions related to the crops’ growth.

-Step 2: Cleaning and Enrichment of the collected data
+Step 2: Filtering the collected data

 - Adding Meta Information